BushLife - Fishing Reel Hero

 Instant Anti-Reverse Handles – is a feature that prevents the rod reel from turning backwards and engages the drag.
 Other styles stop only in 1 position, causing unwanted slack in the line.

-Gear Ratio – measured by how many times the spool turns for each single turn of the handle.
+Gear Ratio – reel gear ratio meaning is measured by how many times the spool turns for each single turn of the handle.
 For instance, a gear ratio of 6.4:1 means that for every turn of the reel’s handle – the spool inside will turn 6.4 times.
 Comparatively, a 7:1 retrieves line faster.

 Drag – the drag on most reels uses friction between two plates to regulate how much force is required to spool offline, usually measured in pounds.